CBSkarmory/AWGW/README.md

  ok I'm half joking but it actually has these

- - Variable refresh rate from GridWorld default 3, to cinematic 20 (recommended), up to your monitor's refresh rate.
+ - Variable refresh rate, up to 333x more responsive than the default gridworld settings! (typical improvements will be from 20x to 48x better (60hz and 144hz displays)).
+Choose your refresh rate from 3 (Gridworld default) to 24 (cinematic?) to 144hz.
+Actually choose any natural number up to 1000, as long as your monitor supports it.

+ - Releases, early access, and DLC for $0.
+To get *extreme early access* versions, go [here](https://github.com/majig12346/AVGW/commits) for really old commits.

 # Coming Soon:

  - descriptions for new (custom added) units: I mean, you can kinda guess what they do at the moment, but I will release this.